fsantanna-no/ce0/README.md

 ## Comment

-A comment starts with a double hyphen `--` and runs until the end of the line:
+A comment starts with a double hyphen `--` and ignores everything until the end of the line:

 ```
 -- this is a single line comment